mikolajkania/mikolajkania.github.io/_posts/2016-12-11-are-you-a-spring-mvc-engineer.md

 - configuration
 - test yourself
 ---
 It's not bad to use a framework without complete knowledge of its internals, but there are fundamental topics that every developer should have covered.
-Below I'm asking three questions which are - sadly - not obvious for everyone working with Spring MVC.
+For this reason the title is a bit provocative, as I won't write about any deep themes: I'm asking three questions which are - sadly - not obvious for everyone working with Spring MVC.
 Are you really know what is going on under the hood when your web application starts?
-It may be your starting point:

 1. What is WEB-INF directory and where it come from?
 2. What is web.xml and is it necessary to have it in the application?